a-scie/jump/docs/packaging.md

 runs Coursier, the JVM startup and warmup overheads are high.
 You pay that cost in painfully obvious ways in a command line app that runs quicly and exits!
 This is all just to point out you should analyze and measure your use case for applicability when considering making a scie of it.

+[^2]: The `scie-jump` has some smarts when it comes to file lists that do not end in a zip.
+It creates an extra file called the `scie-tote` that is a zip that stores all the files above it inside as STORED (uncompressed) entries.
+You need not be aware of this, the scie still functions like you'd expect.
+Its only when using a tool like `zipinfo` to inspect your scie executable that you'll notice a zip file entry for each of the files you specified.